-Clinical Research for Administrators - Understand the essential elements of full range of human studies across translational research continuum; develop appreciation for 'best practice (GCP) standards for investigators and professional research staff; review the shared responsibilities across the institution for safe, efficient and ethical clinical research conduct.
+Administrative Management of Clinical Research - Understand the essential elements of full range of human studies across translational research continuum; develop appreciation for 'best practice (GCP) standards for investigators and professional research staff; review the shared responsibilities across the institution for safe, efficient and ethical clinical research conduct.

 Pre Award I- This course provides the tools needed to assist researchers to find and apply for grants to fund their efforts.
 Participants will receive a thorough overview of proposal development and submission guidelines for both federal and non-federal opportunities

 Pre Award II - After completing the Pre-Award I course, participants will learn the proposal review and negotiation process.
 This course will address the Just-In-Time (JIT) process, award terms and conditions, and award acceptance and setup.
 Pre requisite : Pre award I is recommended .